- ES Home

 Photo Credit: Just flip 'em!®, www.horseshoecrab.org

-Re-turn the Favor: Members of the community are encouraged to help reduce horseshoe crab mortality by rescuing crabs that have been turned over by waves or have become trapped behind bulkheads or other human-built structures.
+Re-turn the Favor (NJ): A program similar to ERDG's Just Flip 'Em program encourages community members to help reduce horseshoe crab mortality by rescuing crabs that have been turned over by waves or have become trapped behind bulkheads or other human-built structures.
 The name "Re-turn the Favor" reflects the key role that horseshoe crabs play in protecting human health, as well as their irreplaceable role in the Delaware Bay ecosystem.

 Delaware Bay Conservation Leaders Program: This program invites community leaders from many sectors – small-business owners, town and state officials, faith-based groups, sportsmen's associations – to join the international shorebird research team for a day.
 With guidance from the researchers, participants capture and band shorebirds alongside some of the world's best-known shorebird scientists.
 The opportunity to hold a migratory bird in one's hands can be transformative.